Mutual means for the common good.

 In theory societies are owned by their members.
 In reality directors seek to limit members’ rights to the annual vote only and even then they distort the documents so that members will vote in accordance with directors’ requirements.
 So, in effect, societies are owned by the directors.

-In theory the purpose of non-executive directors is to act as independent monitors of management, to have a thorough knowledge of how the society is being run and above all to represent the interests of members.
+In theory the purpose of non-executive directors is to act as independent monitors of management, to have a thorough knowledge of how the society is being run and to represent the interests of members.
 In reality it is just another pay cheque and another directorship to be added to their cv.

 Many building societies have branched out into a variety of different financial activities to increase the salaries and bonuses of directors.
 As a result members are treated as sources of profit rather than targets for benefit.
 Increasing profits has thus resulted in many undesirable schemes and methods that relieve members of their money.